Mean field games master equations: from discrete to continuous state space

-In this section we introduce first the model at interest in the limit of an infinite number of states, without common noise, and then its space discretization.
+In this section we introduce first the model at interest in the limit of an infinite number of states, in the case without common noise, and then its space discretization.
 As already mentioned, we shall focus on a one dimensional state space with periodic boundary condition.